pcfutures/coding-standards/README.md

 $str = 'hello' + 'world';
 ```

-### Math operators should only be used for mathematical operations
+### Math operators should ONLY be used for mathematical operations

 :x: Incorrect: